-The Stein family has been grain farmers in Wallowa County for multiple generations.
-Because they produced high quality rye, wheat and barley, the next step was a logical one: use it to create Oregon’s first Eastern Oregon micro distillery.
-Located in Joseph, Stein Distillery takes a grain to glass approach, controlling every element that goes into their whiskies, vodka and rum.
+Members of the Stein family have been grain farmers in Wallowa County for multiple generations.
+Because they produced high-quality rye, wheat and barley, the next step was a logical one: Use it to create Oregon’s first Eastern Oregon micro-distillery.
+Located in Joseph, Stein Distillery takes a grain-to-glass approach, controlling every element that goes into their whiskey, vodka and rum.
 The Steins love this part of the world for its wide-open spaces, wildlife and friendly people.
 Here’s how they’d spend a few days sipping their way around Eastern Oregon.

 Start your day

 Down in southeast Oregon, Bella Java & Bistro in Burns is like a little oasis, and they serve a mean cappuccino.
 If you’re there for lunch, they have great scratch-made soups that change every day.
 If you’re in the mood for a spectacular drive, grab a picnic and head south on the Steens Loop Tour Route.

 When we’re headed west to Central Oregon, the Journey Through Time Scenic Byway takes our breath away every time.
 If you hit the Painted Hills in the early morning, the light is spectacular.
 We also love to see how many new pairs of shoes have been tossed in the “shoe tree” outside of Mitchell.

 Meet the maker